brainchaosapps/jenkinsPipelineTest/readme.md

 ## Prerequisites

-- make sure you have Jenkins running on a machine or you may use (Jenkins in Docker container)[https://www.jenkins.io/doc/book/installing/docker/]
+- make sure you have Jenkins running on a machine or you may use [Jenkins in Docker container](https://www.jenkins.io/doc/book/installing/docker/)
 - if not already done, please add the the Pipline Plugin and Github to Jenkins
+- have Docker installed and ensure the Docker daemon is running and is accessible (https://docs.docker.com/get-docker/)
+- Optional: Make sure you have a JFrog Artifactory Server running https://jfrog.com/de/artifactory/install/

+If you want to test locally
-- install Java SDK 17 (not a JRE!)
+- please install Java SDK 17 (not a JRE!)
 - furthermore make sure you set JAVA_HOME environment variable to point to you java installation (e.g. `set JAVA_HOME=C:\Program Files\Java\jdk-17.0.5`)
 - get git command line tool ([https://help.github.com/articles/set-up-git](https://help.github.com/articles/set-up-git))
-- have Docker installed and ensure the Docker daemon is running and is accessible (https://docs.docker.com/get-docker/)
-- Optional: Make sure you have a JFrog Artifactory Server running https://jfrog.com/de/artifactory/install/

 ## Creating the Pipeline

 We will now have to create the Jenkins pipeline.
 Perform the following steps on the Jenkins Classic UI: